 Aerosols create large uncertainty in the planetary energy balance due to both direct and indirect radiative forcing.
-Understanding aerosol seasonal patterns is essential for accurate climate change prediction.
-Mountain regions are often difficult for climate models to resolve.
-Therefore, long term observations collected at high elevations are particularly useful.
+Understanding aerosol seasonal patterns is essential for accurate climate change prediction, but mountain regions are often difficult for climate models to resolve.
+Therefore, long-term observations collected at high elevations are particularly useful.
 In-situ surface aerosol optical measurements were analyzed for the years 2011–2016 at a mountain site located in western Colorado and tied to potential sources based on relationships among the aerosol properties.